TomyFovos/replay-miyoka/README.md

 Miyoka's goal is to change this flow to:

-- You watch your replays on your phone whenever you have time, like when you're commuting to the office or during a lunch break.
+- You capture your replays automatically while you focus on playing.
-- Ater a long day at work, you can play online matches right away because you already finished recapping your replays in daytime.
+- While you're away from your setup, you can load the exported videos and datasets in any tool you like (including the separate Miyoka viewer project) to study the matches.
 - You can effectively use your time.

 In short, Miyoka is an assistant to let you enjoy fighting games more than ever! 🕹️